-You must read a few recommended websites on the day's topics before each class.
+You must read the textbook as well as a a few recommended websites on the day's topics before each class.
 These readings should enhance your understanding of the topic and contribute to the quality of your class participation.
 If you do not comment in class by referring to the readings you looked at in preparation for the day's seminar, I must assume you were not able to do any preparation for that day's class.
 Over the term, a consistent failure to comment on your reading will greatly affect your participation mark.
 It is also important to mention in class the source of your information.
-Some students print up the readings and bring them to class but it is not necessary to do so.
+Some students print up the readings and bring the textbook to every class but it is not necessary to do so.
 Most students prepare notes or filecards beforehand.